 Canggu is a popular town based on Bali’s west coast.
 It’s particularly popular amongst Australian and Kiwi tourists.
 The expat community is notable in the area with hip cafes, restaurants, beach clubs and so on.
 I have to admit there are other areas that feel a lot more like Bali, Canggu is somewhat westernised in my opinion.
 That said, it was absolutely fabulous for the kids because of the infrastructure of activities available for them.
 It’s easy to see why Canggu with kids is a drawing card for tourists and expats alike.
 Its one of the few towns that has rice fields as well as beach!

 I have no idea why I thought the rice fields were limited to Ubud, so, it was a welcomed surprise to be cycling past them in Canggu.
-We have spent almost two months in Bali checking out all of the areas.
+We have spent almost two months in Bali with kids checking out all of the areas.
 I have to say Canggu is a place I would love to come back to for the kids.
 It was perfect for them because it was easy to keep them entertained.
 In our usual format, here is our play, sleep and eat guide to Canggu with kids.

 CANGGU WITH KIDS